Castle Towers: Redevelopment

 A development application to expand the centre by 60,000 square metres was approved in February 2011 by the Hills Shire Council.
-The centre will undergo a $285 million expansion, which will include a new 16-screen cinema complex, an eat-street area, 3085 additional parking spaces, as well as new retail stores.
+The centre will undergo a $285 million expansion, which will include a new 16-screen cinema complex, an eat-street area, 3,085 additional parking spaces, as well as new retail stores.
 Shopping centres in Sydney's metropolitan area such as Westfield Parramatta and Westfield Bondi Junction will be eclipsed in size after the huge expansion.
-Castle Towers is expected to become one of the largest shopping centres in Australia after the redevelopment, with 170,000 square metres of active floorspace, behind Victorian rivals Westfield Fountain Gate (174,000m²) and Chadstone Shopping Centre (190,000m²).
+Castle Towers is expected to become one of the largest shopping centres in Australia after the redevelopment, with 170,000 square metres of active floorspace, behind Westfield Fountain Gate (174,000m²) and Chadstone Shopping Centre (190,000m²).